Hillary Clinton looms so large in the political landscape today, it’s hard to remember when she didn’t.

 On that Sunday night, Hillary and her husband Bill Clinton appeared together on 60 Minutes, in a heavily watched interview with Steve Kroft that aired right after the Superbowl.

-Their goal was to defuse “rumors” about Bill’s extramarital affairs with Gennifer Flowers and other women.
+Their goal was to defuse “rumors” about Bill’s extramarital affairs with Gennifer Flowers and other women while he was Governor of Arkansas.

-They didn’t quite directly address the “bimbo eruptions” issue.
+They didn’t quite directly address the “bimbo eruption” issue.

-Bill did admit he had “caused pain” in their marriage.
-But they both tried to make it clear that they loved each other and their marriage was sound.
+However, Bill did admit he had “caused pain” in their marriage.
+And they both tried to make it clear that they loved each other and their marriage was sound.

 In other words, Hillary was standing by man — like in Tammy Wynette’s hit 1968 country music song “Stand By Your Man.”

-The soon-to-be First Lady of the country quickly apologized to “The First Lady of Country Music.”
+The soon-to-be First Lady of the United States quickly apologized to “The First Lady of Country Music.”

 So, on January 26, 1998 — exactly six years after Hillary made her famous Tammy-bashing remark — Bill held a press conference to address the issue.